thecodingmachine/best-practices/php/error_handling.md

 in the SQL), the code is catching the error, logging it... and that's it!

 How long will it take before someone notices that the logs are full of SQL errors?
 An SQL error is not a runtime error, it is a design error.
-So if there is one, there is a bug. **And you don't catch bugs.
+So if there is a design error, there is a bug.
+**And you don't catch bugs.
 Never.**

 <div class="alert alert-success">Instead, the correct code is:</div>